 Here's a really simplistic example.
-If I asked you what color is the sky, rather than telling me “blue” (which is the direct, logical answer), you could answer with “it's the same color as my car.”
+If I asked you what color is the sky, rather than telling me “blue” (which is the direct, logical answer), you could answer with “it's a light, powdery blue, which is the same color as my car.”
 In other words, you are relating it to something else.

 Say you're in real estate.
 You want to convey the sheer size of a piece of land you're trying to sell.
-But if your copy only says “140 acres of land,” this is only a logical measurement — the mind may still not grasp the meaning (or the value) of “140 acres.”
+But if your copy only says “140 acres of land,” this is only a logical measurement — the mind may still not grasp the meaning or value of “140 acres.”

 The reader may ask, “What's the size of 140 acres?”
 The mind thinks in pictures, not in numbers.
-And since it thinks in relative terms, it will try to compare 140 acres to a visual equivalent, which will be difficult.
+It will try to compare 140 acres to a visual equivalent, which will be difficult.
 Either that or it will come up with the wrong one.

-It will be easier for your reader's mind to relate it to something it already knows and to which it can compare it.
-So if you added, “140 acres is like 200 football fields, back to back,” your mind will now understand because it can relate it to something it knows.
+It will be easier for your reader to relate it to something it already knows and to which it can compare it.
+So if you added, “140 acres is like 200 football fields, back to back,” your readers will now understand because their minds can relate the measurement to something it knows.

 “Skin-Be-Soft makes your skin silky smooth, and soothes nagging itchiness, lubricates unsightly scaling, and relieves pain, which are caused by eczema, psoriasis, and sensitive skin.
 Rub it on, and it's like wrapping your skin with a warm blanket that relieves, protects, and replenishes your skin.”